 Autumn’s True Gold: Hiking to See Washington’s Alpine Larches

-Maples, oaks and other deciduous trees usually get all the love this time of year.
+Maples, oaks and other deciduous trees usually get all the love in the fall.
 But there’s another tree that does pretty well in the autumn color world: the alpine larch.

 While this somewhat rare pine tree is a rich green for much of the year, in early- to mid-October, its needles turn a brilliant golden yellow before dropping to the ground a few weeks later.
 The result can be some truly stunning fall colors in some of the Northwest’s most incredible settings.